liferay-search/liferay-docs/en/deployment/articles/100-reference/05-database-templates.markdown

 Below are templates (example
 [portal properties](/docs/7-2/deploy/-/knowledge_base/d/portal-properties))
-for configuring various databases as a built-in data source for @product@.
+for configuring various databases as a built-in data source for @sharepoint@.

 ## MariaDB